Goodlvn/random-password-generator-prompt/README.md

 # random-password-generator-prompt

 In this [project](https://goodlvn.github.io/random-password-generator-prompt/) we are prompted to create a random password generator that outputs a strong password that meets given criteria.
 The criteria/parameters of the random password are input through built in browser functions that communicate and interact with the user.
-We used functions such as prompts, confirms, and alerts to make sure the program recived the proper criteria; length of characters, lower case letters, upper case letters, numbers, and special characters all being options.
+We used functions such as prompts, confirms, and alerts to make sure the program received the proper criteria; length of characters, lower case letters, upper case letters, numbers, and special characters all being options.

 ## Screenshots of project